thundermiracle/storybook-loader/README.md

 #### includeRegExp
   * Default: null

-  * Description: regexp for include files by file name.
+  * Description: regexp for include files by file's full path.

   * Attention: will use includeRegExp > regExpFromRequireContext.